MAD9137/f2024/docs/modules/week13/README.md

 By the end of this week, students will:

-- Setup and customize Collection Views, and Alert Controllers
 - Display maps with MapKit
-- Create looping functionality with Timers
+- Getting the device's location and using Core Location
+- Setup and customize Alert Controllers
+- Persist variables wit UserDefaults

 ## Assessments Assigned